BlakeGuilloud/ezlo/README.md

     alternateText: 'The website',
   };

-  'Please visit our website at www.google.com'.ezlo(opts)
+  'Please visit our website at www.google.com to learn more.'.ezlo(opts)
      =>
-      'Please visit our website at <a href="www.yahoo.com">The website</a>'
+      'Please visit our website at <a href="www.yahoo.com">The website</a> to learn more.'
 ```